 We create beliefs internally.
 Since we start out having more beliefs than knowledge, our beliefs make up our core – who and what we are and that becomes our guidance system to happiness.

 Parents and adults provide children with information and teach them life lessons that add to their knowledge and shape their beliefs.
 Children have a natural desire to learn.
-So, even if their parents don’t directly teach them, they’ll just pick up information.
-This is done consciously and subconsciously by listening to parents’ or caregivers’ talk and by watching their behaviors.
+So, even if parents don’t teach their children directly, the kids will pick up information through hearing parents talk and by watching their behaviors.

-Children get the sense of being good or bad from how the parents present information to them.
-If parents give their children good information, the children will believe they are good.
-This information can be praise, demonstration of love and affection, meeting children’s emotional needs, or speaking in words the children understand.
+Children believe they are good or bad from how the parents present information to them and to each other.
+If parents give good information, the children will feel good and believe they are good.
+This information can be praise, demonstrations of love and affection, meeting children’s and spouses emotional needs, or speaking in words the children understand.
 When parents give their children bad information, the children will feel bad and believe they are bad.
-This kind of information can be harsh yelling, name calling, ignoring the children’s emotional and physical needs, abuse, neglect, or domestic violence.
+This kind of information can come from parents being overly critical, harsh yelling, name calling, ignoring children’s emotional and physical needs, abuse, neglect, or domestic violence.

-If parents give children information they don’t understand, children will create beliefs about themselves based on how they feel and the knowledge we have at the time.
-For example, if a parent uses a word his young child doesn’t understand, the child will interpret its meaning based on the parent’s tone, facial expression, and body language.
-She will create her belief on what she knows, thinks, and feels at the time, namely the belief she is good or bad.
+If parents give children information they don’t understand, children will create beliefs about themselves based on the feelings and knowledge they have at the time.
+For example, if a parent uses a word his young child doesn’t understand, the child will interpret it to mean something good or bad based on how the parent’s tone, facial expression, and body language makes him feel.

 As children develop higher levels of intellect, they continue to develop beliefs about themselves based on the information they get not only from parents, but from other adults and their peers.
-If they already have bad beliefs about themselves, it is easy for them to add more bad information to them.
+If they already have bad beliefs about themselves, it is easy for them to add more bad information to their existing beliefs.
 This can lead to issues with self-esteem, anxiety, and depression.

 How We Develop Beliefs About Other People, Society, and God